 If you can eat the shell your dog can eat the shell.
-English peas (also called garden peas or sweet peas) must be shelled before anyone eats them, and that includes your dog.
+English peas (also called garden peas or sweet peas) must be shelled before anyone eats them, and that applies to your dog too.
 Snow pea and snap pea shells are fine for dogs to eat, but some may not like the fibrous texture.

 Only feed peas in moderation.
 Just like with all human foods (including the nutritious ones), feeding them to your dog only in moderation is important.
-Eating too many peas can cause your dog to experience gas and stomach distress, so feed sparingly and don’t hand it out by the handful.
+Eating too many peas can cause your dog to experience gas and possibly diarrhea, so feed sparingly and don’t hand it out by the handful.

 What About Peas in Grain-Free Dog Food?

-In 2019, the Federal Drug Administration warned against a possible connection between grain-free dog food and canine heart disease, noting that the issue appeared to be the high level of peas, lentils, and other legumes that were driving the link.
+In 2019, the Federal Drug Administration warned against a possible connection between grain-free dog food and canine heart disease, noting that the issue appeared to be related to the large amounts of peas, lentils, potatoes and sweet potatoes used in these diets.
 So does that mean that peas are problematic for dogs?
 Not exactly.

-The safe takeaway from all of this: even good things can be harmful in high amounts.
-If you’re only feeding your dog peas here and there as an occasional treat, you likely don’t have to worry about making a significant impact on their taurine levels.
+The safe takeaway from all of this: even good things can be harmful in large amounts.
+If you’re only feeding your dog peas here and there as an occasional treat, you don’t have to worry about making a significant impact on their taurine levels and overall nutritional profile.